Starboard reiterates Yahoo should combine with AOL

-Activist-investor Starboard Value LP has reiterated that Yahoo Inc (YHOO.O) should consider a merger with AOL Inc AOL.N and cut costs to improve profits, spurred by media reports that Yahoo is exploring other large-scale acquisitions.
+(Reuters) - Activist-investor Starboard Value LP has reiterated that Yahoo Inc YHOO.O should consider a merger with AOL Inc AOL.N and cut costs to improve profits, spurred by media reports that Yahoo is exploring other large-scale acquisitions.

 Starboard, in September, urged Yahoo to consider merging with AOL on the grounds that a deal could create up to $1 billion in “synergies” by reducing overlaps in online display advertising and other overhead costs.